mmajerni/kamelet-catalog/test/extract-field/README.md

 ## Objectives

-The test verifies the extract field Kamelet action by creating a Kamelet binding that uses the action.
+The test verifies the extract field Kamelet action by creating a Pipe that uses the action.
 In the following the test provides a proper input to the binding and verifies the expected outcome on a Http service endpoint.

 ### Test Kamelet action